devstream-io/devstream/staging/dtm-repo-scaffolding-golang/README.md

 # dtm-scaffolding-golang

-This repo contains templates used by DevStream plugin "github-repo-scaffolding-golang" (thereafter: the plugin).
+This repo contains templates used by DevStream plugin "repo-scaffolding" (thereafter: the plugin).

 This repo isn't intended to be used directly without DevStream.
 It should only be consumed by the plugin automatically.